 - Henpecked Husband: Played for Drama.
-He feels deeply uncomfortable that he has basically no control over Iskierka, and feels like he's a terrible captain.
+He feels deeply uncomfortable that he has basically no control over Iskierka, and feels like he's a terrible captain as a result.

 - The Lancer: To Laurence.

 - Straight Gay: Revealed in Crucible of Gold when Iskierka arranges for a marriage with the Inca Empress, then blabs about his relationship with Little.
 (Aside from a certain informality in the way they address each other, mirrored with Laurence's relationship with Tom Riley—see below—there are no hints given to Granby's orientation before the reveal.)
 Laurence, to his credit, never makes a big deal of it (as he's quite familiar with the Hello, Sailor! phenomenon).

 Half English and half Nepalese, Tharkay is an exceptional guide and translator.
 Due to the era's views, however, he cannot follow his father into English politics, and feels unwelcome in his mother's nation—and, for that matter, wherever he goes.

 - Deadpan Snarker: His dry and sarcastic humor initially makes Laurence mistrustful of him.

 - Half-Breed Discrimination: He's half-Nepali on his mother's side, and is both distrusted in Europe, and feels unwelcome in his mother's culture.
 Unfortunately, in this time, there isn't much he can do about it.

-- Mr. Fanservice: Tharkay, very much so.
-A snarky, mixed-race wanderer with a troubled past, who trains birds of prey, speaks several languages and had some Ho Yay with the main male character?
+- Mr. Fanservice: A snarky, mixed-race wanderer with a Dark and Troubled Past who trains birds of prey, speaks several languages, and has some homoerotic tension with the main male character?
 Checks all the boxes.